Pepé Le Pew

 Pepé Le Pew is an animated character from the Warner Bros.
 Looney Tunes and Merrie Melodies series of cartoons, introduced in 1945.
-Depicted as a French striped skunk, Pepé is constantly on the quest for love.
-However, his offensive skunk odor and his aggressive pursuit of romance typically cause other characters to run away from him.
+Depicted as an anthropomorphic French striped skunk, Pepé is constantly in search of love and romance, but his offensive odor typically causes other characters to run away from him.
+He usually pursues a cat who has accidentally had a white stripe painted on her back and tail.

 Premise

 Pepé Le Pew storylines typically involve Pepé in pursuit of a female black cat, whom Pepé mistakes for a skunk ("la belle femme skunk fatale").
 The cat, who was retroactively named Penelope Pussycat, often has a white stripe painted down her back, usually by accident (such as by squeezing under a fence with wet white paint).
-Penelope frantically races to get away from him because of his putrid odor, his overly aggressive manner or both, while Pepé hops after her at a leisurely pace.
+Penelope frantically races to get away from him because of his putrid odor, while Pepé hops after her at a leisurely pace.